Moduli of Admissible Pairs for Arbitrary Dimension, I: Resolution: The Sheaves-to-Pairs transformation (the standard resolution)

 \section{The Sheaves-to-Pairs transformation (the standard resolution)}

-The aim of this section is to modify the transformation of a coherent torsion-free sheaf to a pair $((\widetilde S, \widetilde L), \widetilde E)$ of admissible pairs done for the two-dimensional case in previous papers to make it valid for an $N$-dimensional ground variety $S$.
+The aim of this section is to modify the transformation of a family of coherent torsion-free sheaves to a family $((\widetilde S, \widetilde L), \widetilde E)$ described in Theorem \ref{thres}.
+The initial family of sheaves $\E$ may contain no locally free sheaves and codimension of its singular locus $\Sing \E$ in the scheme $\Sigma=T\times S$ can be greater or equal two.